tobiasvonderheidt/hips/README.md

 # HiPS
 Hiding in Plain Sight (HiPS) is an Android app that performs steganography in chat messages.
 It runs a LLM locally to encode a secret message into a cover text you can send over instant messengers like WhatsApp or Signal.
-You can use it to protect your privacy from unwanted eavesdroppers like abusive partners or law enforcement officers.
+You can use it to protect your privacy against unwanted eavesdroppers like abusive partners or law enforcement officers.

 ## Contents
 - [HiPS](#hips)